A gradient flow approach to the Boltzmann equation: Variational approximation scheme

 \section{Variational approximation scheme}

-In this section, we consider a time-discrete variational approximation scheme the for homogeneous Boltzmann equation.
-Recall that we make Assumption \ref{ass:kernel-bounded} on the collision kernel $B$.
+In this section, we consider a time-discrete variational approximation scheme for the homogeneous Boltzmann equation.
+Recall that we make Assumption \ref{ass:kernel-bounded} on the collision kernel $B$ and let $p\geq 2+\max(\gamma,0)$.
 The scheme can be interpreted as the implicit Euler scheme for the gradient flow equation.
-Given a time step $\tau>0$ and an initial datum $\mu_0\in \cP_*(\R^d)$ with $\cH(\mu_0)<\infty$, we consider a sequence $(\mu^\tau_n)_n$ defined recursively via
+Given a time step $\tau>0$ and an initial datum $\mu_0\in \cPpE$ with $\cH(\mu_0)<\infty$, we consider a sequence $(\mu^\tau_n)_n$ in $\cPpE$ defined recursively via

 Then we build a discrete gradient flow trajectory as the piece-wise constant interpolation $(\bar\mu^\tau_t)_{t\geq 0}$ given by

 Then we have the following result.